Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Notations and Preliminaries

 Let $n$ be the split rank of $G$.

-\begin{theorem} $\B_G$ is an abstract poly-simplicial complex that satisfies the following properties: \begin{enumerate} \item Every $n-1$ poly-simplex in an apartment $\A$ lies in exactly two adjacent $n$ poly-simplices of $\A$ and the graph of adjacent $n$ poly-simplices is connected. \item Any two poly-simplices in $\B_G$ lie in some common apartment $\A$. \item If two poly-simplices both lie in apartments $\A$ and $\A'$, then there is a simplicial isomorphism of $\A$ onto $\A'$ fixing the vertices of the two simplices.
-This isomorphism can be taken to be action by an element of $G$. \end{enumerate} (For more details see section 9 of \cite{Landvogt1995ACO}).
+\begin{theorem} $\B_G$ is a poly-simplicial complex that satisfies the following properties: \begin{enumerate} \item Every $n-1$ poly-simplex in an apartment $\A$ lies in exactly two adjacent $n$ poly-simplices of $\A$ and the graph of adjacent $n$ poly-simplices is connected. \item Any two poly-simplices in $\B_G$ lie in some common apartment $\A$. \item If two poly-simplices both lie in apartments $\A$ and $\A'$, then there is a simplicial isomorphism of $\A$ onto $\A'$ fixing the poly-simplices.
+This isomorphism can be taken to be an action by an element of $G$. \end{enumerate} (For more details see Section 9 of \cite{Landvogt1995ACO}).

 \end{theorem}